-The anchor is lowered by releasing the anchor from the cleat or chain snubber on the pulpit and activating the "Deploy" switch at the helm.
-After the anchor is set, do not allow the windlass to take the force from the anchor line; secure line to bow cleat.
+The anchor is lowered by releasing the anchor from the cleat or chain snubber in the anchor locker and activating the "Windlass" switch at the helm.
+After the anchor is set, do not allow the windlass to take the force from the anchor line; secure the rode to the cleat in the anchor locker.